Click Here To Schedule A Consultation

 VBeam laser treatment for spider veins

-VBeam laser treatment is the gold standard to treat small red veins or capillaries on the skin, including the face, chest, back, arms, and legs.
+VBeam laser treatment is the gold standard for treating small red veins or capillaries on the skin, including the face, chest, back, arms, and legs.
 The VBeam is a pulsed dye, non-ablative laser, which is designed to remove vascular lesions, rosacea, redness, and pigmentation.
-Dr. Green utilizes the new VBeam Perfecta, which is the gold standard laser therapy to treat the redness.
-The laser delivers a burst of energy that is intense enough to treat the targeted blood vessels, but gentle enough to preserve the surrounding tissue and ensure patient comfort.
+Dr. Green uses the new VBeam Perfecta, the gold-standard laser therapy for redness.
+The laser delivers intense energy to treat the targeted blood vessels but is gentle enough to preserve the surrounding tissue and ensure patient comfort.
 The laser pulse is very effective in helping to eliminate the affected veins.
-VBeam laser treatment can be used on its own to treat spider veins and also be combined with sclerotherapy treatment in order to maximize the results of the treatment.
+VBeam laser treatment can be used to treat spider veins and combined with sclerotherapy treatment to maximize the treatment results.

 Which is better for spider veins: sclerotherapy or laser treatment?

 When patients ask which is better, sclerotherapy or laser treatments, the answer is: it depends.
-Each treatment is very safe and effective for treating spider veins and can either be used individually or combined for an even more thorough treatment process.
-Neither treatment requires any downtime following the procedure and the risk of side effects for both are minimal.
-The two treatments have slightly different functions when it comes to addressing the cosmetic concerns of spider veins.
-If a vein is large enough to have a needle injected, sclerotherapy is the treatment of choice for spider veins.
-However, small veins or matted veins respond much better to laser therapy with the VBeam laser.
-When addressing varicose veins, which are typically larger and more swollen than spider veins, sclerotherapy is the treatment of choice.
-As such, neither treatment is inherently “better” than the other, rather the circumstances and specific needs of the patient dictate which treatment is best.
-When you have your initial consultation with Dr. Green, the two of you will discuss your physical and aesthetic goals and she will examine the affected area to determine the treatment plan that works best for you.
+Each treatment is very safe and effective for treating spider veins and can be used individually or combined for an even more thorough treatment process.
+Neither treatment requires any downtime following the procedure, and the risk of side effects for both is minimal.
+The two treatments have slightly different functions when addressing the cosmetic concerns of spider veins.
+If a vein is large enough to have a needle injected, sclerotherapy is the treatment for spider veins.
+However, small or matted veins respond much better to laser therapy with the VBeam laser.
+When addressing varicose veins, which are typically more extensive and more swollen than spider veins, sclerotherapy is the treatment of choice.
+As such, neither treatment is inherently “better” than the other; instead, the circumstances and specific needs of the patient dictate which treatment is best.
+When you have your initial consultation with Dr. Green, the two of you will discuss your physical and aesthetic goals, and she will examine the affected area to determine the treatment plan that works best for you.

 How much does sclerotherapy cost?

-When patients ask, how much is sclerotherapy for spider veins or varicose veins, the answer is: it depends.
-The cost of the procedure is dependent on a wide variety of factors including your geographic location, the size and scope of the treatment area, the specific combination of treatments, and the type of institution at which you are receiving treatment.
-The scope and severity of varicose veins determine how many injections are necessary to treat the condition.
+When patients ask how much sclerotherapy is for spider or varicose veins, the answer is: it depends.
+The cost of the procedure depends on a wide variety of factors, including your geographic location, the size and scope of the treatment area, the specific combination of treatments, and the type of institution at which you are receiving treatment.
+The content and severity of varicose veins determine how many injections are necessary to treat the condition.
 Spider veins, for example, are a less severe variation of varicose veins and may require fewer injections than a more severe case.
-In addition, a board-certified dermatologist, who is highly experienced in treating leg veins may be more expensive than a general practitioner.
-The combination of treatments that you are receiving will also have an effect on the overall cost of the procedure – if you are receiving laser treatments in addition to sclerotherapy, for example.
-When you come in for your initial consultation, Dr. Green’s office will be able to give you a clearer estimate of the cost of the treatment based on your unique treatment plan.
+In addition, a board-certified dermatologist who is highly experienced in treating leg veins may be more expensive than a general practitioner.
+The combination of treatments you are receiving will also affect the overall cost of the procedure – if you are receiving laser treatments in addition to sclerotherapy, for example.
+When you come in for your initial consultation, Dr. Green’s office will be able to give you a more precise estimate of the cost of the treatment based on your unique treatment plan.

-No. Sclerotherapy is a cosmetic procedure and, as a result, most insurances do not consider it a medically necessary procedure.
-It is always best to consult your individual insurance company to verify your benefits and eligibility.
-Before you begin the sclerotherapy treatment process, Dr. Green recommends calling your insurance company in order to know for sure whether or not the procedure will be covered.
+No. Sclerotherapy is a cosmetic procedure, so most insurance does not consider it a medically necessary approach.
+It is always best to consult your insurance company to verify your benefits and eligibility.
+Before you begin the sclerotherapy treatment, Dr. Green recommends calling your insurance company to know whether the procedure will be covered.

 Does sclerotherapy hurt?

 Sclerotherapy involves the injection of liquid sclerosant, Asclera, into the affected veins with a fine needle.
-There is no downtime necessary following the treatment and you can return directly to your regularly scheduled activities.
-In terms of discomfort during the procedure itself, sclerotherapy with Asclera is slightly uncomfortable, but not painful.
-You may feel mild discomfort during injections of smaller veins and cramping may occur for one to two minutes after the injection in larger veins.
-In the past, dermatologists used hypertonic saline which was much more uncomfortable.
-To minimize any discomfort, Dr. Green will prescribe a topical numbing cream that you can apply to your legs one hour before the treatment session.
+No downtime is necessary following the treatment, and you can return directly to your regularly scheduled activities.
+Regarding discomfort during the procedure, sclerotherapy with Asclera is slightly uncomfortable but not painful.
+You may feel mild pain during injections of smaller veins, and cramping may occur for one to two minutes after the infusion in more prominent veins.
+In the past, dermatologists used hypertonic saline, which was much more uncomfortable.
+To minimize discomfort, Dr. Green will prescribe a topical numbing cream that you can apply to your legs one hour before the treatment session.

 Is sclerotherapy safe?

-Sclerotherapy is a safe and effective treatment that has been in medical practice for nearly one hundred years.
+Sclerotherapy has been a safe and effective treatment in medical practice for nearly one hundred years.
 The procedure is minimally invasive and requires no recovery time, meaning you can return to your regularly scheduled activities immediately after the procedure.
-The risk of developing major side effects is low and common side effects are minor, such as bruising at the injection site, red bumps around the treatment area, and itching.
+The risk of developing significant side effects is low, and common side effects are minor, such as bruising at the injection site, red bumps around the treatment area, and itching.
 You may not be a good candidate for sclerotherapy treatment if you are pregnant or have a history of allergic reactions.
-Patients who have previously experienced allergic reactions to other treatments may be at a higher risk of allergic reactions for sclerotherapy as well.
+Patients who have previously experienced allergic reactions to other therapies may also be at a higher risk of allergic reactions for sclerotherapy.

 How long does sclerotherapy last?

 The amount of time within which results of sclerotherapy begin to show themselves vary depending on the size and scope of the treatment area.
-If you are only receiving treatment for spider veins, which are smaller and less expansive than varicose veins, you may see results from the procedure within three to six weeks.
-Larger varicose veins may take between three and four months for results to become apparent and multiple treatments.
+If you only receive treatment for spider veins, which are smaller and less expansive than varicose veins, you may see results from the procedure within three to six weeks.
+More prominent varicose veins may take three to four months for results to become apparent and multiple treatments.
 The results of sclerotherapy can last for several years.
-However, if you are prone to having spider veins, new ones can appear sooner and there is no guaranteed way to prevent their formation.
+However, if you are prone to having spider veins, new ones can appear sooner, and there is no guaranteed way to prevent their formation.

 Sclerotherapy will treat unwanted varicose and spider veins and remove them.
-However, due to age, genetics, or hormones, new leg veins can appear which will require treatment.
-If the formation of new varicose veins or spider veins does occur on your legs, you can receive the sclerotherapy treatment again.
-This risk of developing new spider veins following sclerotherapy treatment can be reduced if you exercise regularly, eat a well-balanced diet, elevate your legs regularly, and ensure that you are changing your position frequently.
+However, new leg veins requiring treatment can appear due to age, genetics, or hormones.
+If new varicose or spider veins are formed on your legs, you can receive sclerotherapy treatment again.
+Following sclerotherapy treatment, this risk of developing new spider veins can be reduced if you exercise regularly, eat a well-balanced diet, elevate your legs regularly, and ensure that you change your position frequently.

 How many sclerotherapy treatments will I need?

-The number of sclerotherapy sessions depends on the number of veins and the extent of the treatment area of your spider veins and your general medical conditions.
-While the number of treatments will vary from person to person, typically four treatment sessions are needed to completely eliminate the appearance of the varicose veins.
-Treatment sessions should be scheduled approximately one month apart and it is best to have your leg veins injected during the winter months since the main side effect is temporary bruising.
-By having sclerotherapy of varicose veins performed over the winter, the bruising from the injections will not interfere with your plans, and your legs will be clear by summer.
+The number of sclerotherapy sessions depends on the number of veins and the extent of the treatment area of your spider veins, and your general medical conditions.
+While the number of treatments will vary from person to person, four sessions are typically needed to eliminate the appearance of 0varicose veins.
+Treatment sessions should be scheduled approximately one month apart, and it is best to have your leg veins injected during winter since the main side effect is temporary bruising.
+By having sclerotherapy of varicose veins performed over the winter, the bruising from the injections will not interfere with your plans, and your legs will be evident by summer.

 What is foam sclerotherapy?

-Foam sclerotherapy refers to ultrasound-guided sclerotherapy with foam, a treatment option for varicose veins.
+Foam sclerotherapy is ultrasound-guided with foam, a treatment option for varicose veins.
 It is often performed in conjunction with an endovenous ablation procedure.
-When the foam sclerosant is injected into the targeted vein using a fine needle, it has the ability to stay inside the lining of the blood vessel longer than a liquid sclerosant.
-This is effective in treating small to medium-sized varicose veins.
-The treated veins close permanently and the damaged vein is absorbed, processed, and excreted from the body.
+When the foam sclerosant is injected into the targeted vein using a fine needle, it can stay inside the lining of the blood vessel longer than a liquid sclerosant.
+This is effective in treating minor to medium-sized varicose veins.
+The treated veins close permanently, and the damaged vein is absorbed, processed, and excreted from the body.
 The blood is then redirected to the surrounding healthy veins to maintain proper circulation.
-The ultrasound is performed prior to the foam sclerotherapy treatment to locate the target vein, and it is also performed after the treatment to ensure the injected vein has fully sealed shut.
+The ultrasound is performed before the foam sclerotherapy treatment to locate the target vein, and it is also performed after the treatment to ensure the injected vein has fully sealed shut.
 Patients are instructed to wear compression stockings after the procedure to encourage healthy circulation.
 Foam sclerotherapy and endovenous ablation are typically performed at an outpatient vascular clinic.
 For more information, visit radiologyinfo.org.

 Can I inject spider veins at home?

 No!
 Do not attempt to inject spider veins at home.
-First, the sclerosing agent that is FDA-approved to treat spider veins is only available for purchase by physicians, and sclerotherapy must be performed by an experienced physician like Dr. Green.
-You cannot remove spider veins with any over-the-counter or prescribed creams, gels, or pills.
-Attempting to inject spider veins at home will greatly increase the risk of developing serious side effects.
+First, the sclerosing agent that is FDA-approved to treat spider veins is only available for purchase by physicians, and an experienced physician like Dr. Green must perform sclerotherapy.
+You cannot remove spider veins with over-the-counter or prescribed creams, gels, or pills.
+Attempting to inject spider veins at home will significantly increase the risk of developing severe side effects.

-Regularly wearing compression stockings can help prevent more spider veins from forming because they promote healthy blood flow throughout the legs.
-Exercise and weight management can also prevent the formation of new spider veins.
-Being active and using the muscles helps the legs push blood up through the veins and avoid pooling.
-Maintaining a healthy weight relieves your legs from the extra downward pressure that makes it more difficult for blood to travel upward in your veins.
+Regularly wearing compression stockings can help prevent more spider veins from forming by promoting healthy blood flow throughout the legs.
+Exercise and weight management can also control the formation of new spider veins.
+Being active and using the muscles helps the legs push blood through the veins and avoid pooling.
+Maintaining a healthy weight relieves your legs from the extra downward pressure, making it more difficult for blood to travel upward in your veins.

 What other treatment options are available for varicose veins?